 In 1951, Australian naturalist, David Fleay, created a wildlife park where visitors could enjoy and learn about wildlife in as close to their natural environment as possible.
-Today you can enjoy daily wildlife ranger talks and see Australia’s iconic wildlife, from the comfort and safety of boardwalks and in a nocturnal house.
+Today, you can learn how our dedicated Rangers care for our wildlife, listen to their stories, and see Australia’s iconic wildlife, from the comfort and safety of boardwalks and in a nocturnal house.

 Dr David Fleay has inspired many people to embrace the diversity of our natural environment and its protection.
 The environmental education and conservation role of the park is just one of his many legacies.

 Join us at David Fleay Wildlife Park and be inspired!

 Spot koalas, pademelons, dingoes and rock wallabies as you stroll along boardwalks that take you though many different natural habitats and pathways that lead you through shady rainforest and tall eucalypt forest settings.

 Discover the near-threatened Lumholtz's tree-kangaroo, adapted for life in the trees instead of the ground.
 They often rest in the forks of branches, so take a closer look—you'll be surprise at how well they are hidden.

 See an amazing variety of Australian birds including magestic wedge-tailed eagles, noisy lorikeets, graceful emus and and elegant brolgas.